20 Good movies to Learn Korean

 9. My Annoying Brother (형), 2016

-It’s a comedy genre film which revolves around two stepbrothers.
+It’s a comedy film that centers on two stepbrothers.
 The older brother, Doo-sik (Cho Jung-seok), is serving in jail for a fraud he had committed.

 His younger stepbrother Doo-young (Do Kyung-soo) is a hardworking judo athlete.
-He loses his eyesight because of an injury that happens in a match.
+He lost his eyesight because of an injury that happened in a match.

 Taking advantage of his younger brother’s condition, Doo-sik is released from jail.